Workers Party of Britain: 2024 general election

 Retired rugby league footballer Keith Mason was the party's candidate for Wakefield and Rothwell.
 He was deselected by the party in June over "anti-Islamic" tweets.
 His name remained on the ballot because the deadline for candidates to be nominated had passed.
-Also in June, it was reported that Kamran Khan, the WPB candidate in Poplar and Limehouse, "shared social media posts that mocked Holocaust Remembrance Day, claimed America is controlled by a 'Jewish mafia' and implied that anyone who learnt about Jewish history would become a Nazi."
-At the same time, the candidate in Finchley and Golders Green, Mez Derak, shared an article that called the Jewish festival Passover "a sick and twisted holiday.”
+Later in June, a number of Workers Party activists and prospective candidates were accused of promoting antisemitic conspiracy theories involving Jewish control.
+In total, more than a tenth of people running for the party had their content flagged online for accused antisemitism.
+It was reported that Kamran Khan, the WPB candidate in Poplar and Limehouse, "claimed America is controlled by a 'Jewish mafia' and implied that anyone who learnt about Jewish history would become a Nazi."
+Khan was also accused of mocking Holocaust Remembrance Day by sharing a post on Twitter that said the date represented a "galactic load of victimhood".
+At the same time, the candidate in Finchley and Golders Green, Mez Derak, shared an article that called the Jewish festival Passover "a sick and twisted holiday."
+It was also reported that the Chesterfield candidate, Julie Lowe, had disputed that 6 million Jews had been murdered in the Holocaust.
 The WPB stood down its candidate in Chingford and Woodford Green to support Faiza Shaheen, a candidate deselected by Labour.

 In the end, the WPB stood 152 candidates, with Galloway defending his Rochdale seat.
 The WPB won no seats but did garner 210,194 votes across the country.
 George Galloway came in second place to Labour Party candidate and journalist Paul Waugh in Rochdale.
 Waugh received 13,027 votes, equivalent to 32.8% of the vote, while Galloway received 11,587 votes, equivalent to 29.2% of the vote.
 Craig Murray, who stood in Blackburn for the party, finished in third place behind independent candidate Adnan Hussain and incumbent Labour MP Kate Hollern.
 The Workers Party came within a small number of votes of defeating some high profile Labour MPs with large swings.
 Jody McIntyre came in second place in Birmingham Yardley, 693 votes short of unseating Labour's Jess Phillips.
 James Giles won just 1,566 fewer votes than Liam Byrne in Birmingham Hodge Hill and Solihull North.

+Galloway is standing as the Workers Party candidate in the 2026 Holborn and St Pancras by-election.